oracle-devrel/formula-ai-2022-hackathon/challenges/challenge1.md

 ### Model Accuracy

 We will rank the model accuracy and compare it with the rest of participants.
-Since model training and tuning is an important part of Data Science, we're awarding 3 additional points to the team with the highest model accuracy.
+Since model training and tuning is an important part of Data Science, we're awarding 2 additional points to the five teams present in the top 15 with the highest model accuracy.

+In your code, you **must print** either a leaderboard (if you've trained several models with an AutoML tool) or scoring metrics for the models that you have, so that judges can check the accuracy individually.

 ### Using OCI

-If you show that you've used OCI during this challenge, you will be awarded with **2 bonus points**.
+If you show in your solution that you can integrate the solution in OCI, be it for scaling, having an infrastructure in OCI that supports model testing, model retraining, or other innovative solutions, you will be awarded with **2 points**.
 We suggest looking into OCI Compute, OCI Data Science and OCI Functions as possible services that could be useful during development / submission.
+You can submit this section of "using OCI" inside the notebook itself when making the submission, by explaining your solution in a section.
+You can call this section "Using OCI".

 ### Model Exporting and Testing

-One of the scoring criteria is being able to provide a test code portion of the implemented ML code and show that it is able to predict given a fresh set of data.
+You must provide a portion of your code in which you test your own implemented ML model.
 You should follow a similar process to this:

 ```python
 # load the model from disk